mirzoyanvahe/ExpenseForecastingTool/README.md

 2. **Open in Visual Studio**:

-    Open the project in Visual Studio by double-clicking on the solution file (`ExpenseForecastingTool.sln`).
+    Open the project in Visual Studio by double-clicking on the solution file (`WpfApp1.sln`).

 3. **Restore NuGet Packages**: